Septic Services in Seguin, TX

 Guadalupe River Flooding

 The Guadalupe River runs through Seguin, and portions of the county sit within the 100-year floodplain.
 Flooding saturates the already slow-draining clay, overwhelms drain fields, and can push groundwater into tanks.
-The EPA notes that septic systems in flood-prone areas are at higher risk of malfunction and contamination, and recommends inspection after any significant flooding event.
 Properties in or near floodplain areas need to be especially diligent about system maintenance.
-Guadalupe County requires a floodplain development permit for any septic work within the 100-year floodplain, in addition to the standard septic permit.
+Guadalupe County requires a floodplain development permit for any septic work within the 100-year floodplain, in addition to the standard OSSF permit.

-The Guadalupe County Environmental Health Department oversees septic permitting as a TCEQ-authorized agent under 30 TAC Chapter 285.
+The Guadalupe County Environmental Health Department oversees septic permitting as a TCEQ-authorized agent.
 All installations, repairs, and system upgrades require permits.
 Routine pumping does not need a permit.
 The county requires a minimum one-acre lot size for new septic systems, and all work beyond pumping must be performed by a TCEQ-licensed installer.

 Permit fees are $200 for conventional systems, $350 for aerobic systems, and $400 for commercial.
 The process starts with a site evaluation, followed by application and review (allow 5-7 business days), then an Authorization to Construct, and finally a post-construction inspection before the system can operate.